 There are two effects that occur in the skin following exposure to UV radiation.
-When the skin is exposed to ultraviolet radiation, a slight immediate pigment darkening is sometimes observable, it is called immediate tanning.
-This results from darkening of the melanin pigment that is already present in the epidermis as it absorbs some of the UVA radiation.
+When the skin is exposed to ultraviolet radiation, slight pigment darkening is observable immediately, called immediate tanning.
+This results from darkening of the melanin pigment that is already present in the epidermis as it absorbs UVA radiation.
 This tan is only temporary, and fades within 3 to 36 hours after exposure.

-A second process known as "delayed tanning" occurs in some individuals, not in every white individual, when the skin is exposed to UVB radiation.
-This process causes two responses.
+A second process known as "delayed tanning" occurs in some individuals, but not in every white individual, when the skin is exposed to UVB radiation.
+There are two processes involved in delayed tanning.
 First, more melanocytes (skin cells capable of producing melanin pigment) are produced at the base of the epidermis, and each melanocyte produces more melanosomes containing the melanin pigment.
-These melanin containing units begin to distribute themselves throughout the layers of the skin, as they work their way toward the keratinocytes at the surface of the skin.
-This greater presence of melanin-containing cells causes the skin to appear darker in colour.
-Second, the tough outer or surface layer of dying skin cells thickens and absorbs more of the hazardous shortwave UVB radiation.
-This second, two-part process takes one or more days to happen, and produces a noticeable tan within a few days that can last for weeks or even months.
+These melanin containing units begin to spread themselves throughout the layers of the skin, as they work their way toward the keratinocytes at the surface of the skin.
+These melanin-containing cells cause the skin to appear darker in colour.
+Second, the tough outer surface layer of dying skin cells thickens and absorbs more of the hazardous shortwave UVB radiation.
+This second process takes at least one day to happen, and produces a noticeable tan within a few days that can last for weeks or even months.